-All creation of shares requires approval by shareholders.
+All creation of shares requires approval or authorization by shareholders.

-The creation of a capital band or conditional share capital requires approval from holders of at least two-thirds of the voting rights represented at the general meeting of shareholders and holders of an absolute majority of the nominal amount (par value) of shares represented at such meeting.
+The creation of a capital band or conditional share capital requires approval from holders of at least two-thirds of the voting rights represented at the annual by the board of directors, pursuant to authority expressly vested in the board of directors by the provisions of the corporation's certificate of incorporation. general meeting of shareholders and holders of an absolute majority of the nominal amount (par value) of shares represented at such annual general meeting of shareholders.
 The board of directors may issue shares out of the capital band during a period of up to five years.
 Shares are created and issued out of conditional share capital through the exercise of options or of conversion rights.